 Bio

 Will Yager is a versatile bassist/improviser committed to experimental music, improvisation, and collaborating with living composers in the creation of new solo and chamber repertoire for the double bass.
-He is a founding member of the soprano/double bass duo LIGAMENT and improvising trio Wombat.
-Performance highlights include appearances at Bang on Can’s Long Play Festival, Big Ears Festival, University of Iowa Center for New Music, International Society of Bassists Convention, SPLICE Festival, High Zero Festival, Experimental Sound Studio’s Quarantine Concerts, Omaha Under the Radar, SEAMUS National Conference, and the Feed Me Weird Things concert series.
+He is a founding member of LIGAMENT, a duo with soprano Anika Kildegaard; Wombat, an improvising trio with Justin Comer and Carlos Cotallo Solares; and Terns, a new duo with flutist Sasha Ishov Performance highlights include appearances at Bang on Can’s Long Play Festival, Big Ears Festival, University of Iowa Center for New Music, International Society of Bassists Convention, SPLICE Festival, High Zero Festival, Experimental Sound Studio’s Quarantine Concerts, Omaha Under the Radar, SEAMUS National Conference, Constellation Chicago’s Frequency Series, and more.
 Yager is also a founding member and currently serves on the board of the nonprofit organization Bass Players for Black Composers.

 In addition to his varied performance activity, Will is a devoted educator.
-He currently spends his summers on faculty at the North Carolina Governor’s School West, and in the fall of 2024, he will begin teaching double bass at the University of Northern Iowa.
+In the fall of 2024, he began teaching double bass at the University of Northern Iowa.
 Prior to his position at UNI, Will taught at the University of North Alabama and Maryville College.
+He will join the faculty of the Austin Chamber Music Center’s Summer Workshop in 2026.
+Will holds degrees from the University of Iowa, University of Tennessee, and Maryville College.

 If you’re interested in studying with me at UNI, click here!